Whiteknight/CastIron/docs/mapping.md

 The above special cases can be interesting in some situations, but the most helpful and most common use of CastIron's mapping feature is to map the values of a row into the properties of a custom object type.
 However, there are some difficulties in this approach:

 1. It's possible for a result set to have multiple columns with the same name, but it is not possible for an object to have multiple properties with the same name.
-If we want to map such a result set to an object, we would need to map the same-named columns to some sort of collection type.
+If we want to map such a result set to an object without loss, we would need to map the same-named columns to some sort of collection type.
 1. It's possible for an object to have properties which are themselves other objects, creating a hierarchical tree-like structure.
 Rows from the database are flat and do not support nesting.
 If we want to map values from a flat row into properties of nested objects, we need some kind of way to indicate how to map these.
 1. It's possible for a column in a result set to not have any name.
 If we would like to map these values, we would need some way to inform the mapper which property should receive these values (with the same caveat about multiple columns needing to be mapped to a collection type).
 1. It is possible for an object to have read-only properties with values which can only be set in the constructor.
 To map these values, the mapper must be able to pass some column values into the constructor parameters.

-The default mapper in CastIron solves several of these problems using a series of heuristics designed to try and map the most data with the least ambiguity and loss of information.
+The default mapper in CastIron solves all of these problems using a series of heuristics designed to try and map the most data with the least ambiguity and loss of information.

+See the page on [Mapping Complex Objects](maponto.md) for a more in-depth look at how to combine multiple result sets to build complex object graphs.

 ### Basic Property Mapping Heuristics